Alcoholic Beverage Policy

 - If there is an additional fee shown beyond those listed above, it likely is one requested by the artist and/or the producing organization.

-Firearms and/or Concealed Handguns with or without a license are not permitted at the Center.
-If any guest arrives at the facility with a firearm or handgun, you will be instructed to return the weapon to your car.
+Per NCGS 14-269.2, Weapons, Firearms and/or Concealed Handguns (with or without a license) are not permitted at the Center.
+If any guest arrives at the facility with a firearm or handgun, he or she will be instructed to return the weapon to their vehicle.
 The Center does not have a weapons check-in, and we will not take possession of firearms under any circumstance.
 Only credentialed local, state, and federal law enforcement officers will be allowed to bring firearms into the Center.

 Guests in need of emergency first-aid should contact the nearest Center staff member for assistance.
 Minor first-aid items are available at the Guest Services kiosk located in the Entry Lobby.